Park Home Insurance

 Protect your park home today.
-Compare quotes

 Park home insurance is for your holiday home to be safe when you are away.
 This makes it possible for you to escape the crowded urban area and go for a visit and relax.
-The use of a park home or as many call them a residential caravan has been enjoyed by UK citizens for decades as an escape for the weekend or longer from the hustle and bustle of the congested urban environment get too much.
+The use of a park home or as many call a residential caravan has been enjoyed by UK citizens for decades as an escape for the weekend or longer from the hustle and bustle of the congested urban environment gets too much.

 Park home insurance is financial protection just like what you have at your primary residence to help cover the costs if a problem or event causes damage.
 The biggest difference between park home insurance and the policy that protects your primary residence is the park home is not constantly occupied.

 The park home insurance policy provides financial protection if an unwanted and accidental event causes damage to the structure and repairs or repurchase is needed.
-There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economical sense than rebuilding one.
+There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economic sense than rebuilding one.
 The policy will cover the following events;

 Public liability protection is included with a standard park home policy.
 This is protection of up to £5 million if a third party files a claim that they have been injured on your property or their property is damaged.

 The permanent contents of the home are also covered.
-This includes fixtures, HVAC units, along with built in and fixed appliances as with stoves, dishwashers, washer and dryers along with refrigerators.
+This includes fixtures, HVAC units, along with built-in and fixed appliances as with stoves, dishwashers, washer and dryers along with refrigerators.
 Most policies also include large items like beds, sofas and other large furnishings.

 Outbuilding, fencing, awnings and other permanent structures other than the main home are also included as contents.

 The replacement of locks and keys is covered by most policies for up to £750.